 Now that we’ve talked about all the issues with pH testing soap, let’s get down to business with how to pH test soap in the most ideal way.

 To do this, let’s turn to a source for professional standards, ASTM International (American Society for Testing and Materials International).
 They are an international organization that develop and publish technical standards for a wide range of materials, products, systems, and services.
 And luck would have it that they have a standard for exactly what we need: ASTM D1172 – 15 (Standard Guide for pH of Aqueous Solutions of Soaps and Detergents).

-Now, I would guess that most of us do not have the fancy equipment that the standard dictates (it recommends using a Fischer Accuphast combination electrode or Orion Ross Sure Flow electrode), however, it is possible to follow the standards in procedure relatively closely!
+Now, I would guess that most of us do not have the fancy equipment that the standard dictates for pH testing soap.
+(It recommends using a Fischer Accuphast combination electrode or Orion Ross Sure Flow electrode.)
+However, it is possible to follow the standards in procedure relatively closely!

 To put this to work, I’m sharing pH testing results using a variety of methods/pH testers on a bar of soap that is three days old (relatively fresh, but should be mostly saponified at this point).
 The bar of soap is from the middle of the loaf, and partially gelled.
 There are no obvious signs of separation or excess alkali.

 Here’s the list of pH testing materials:

 - Hydrion pH Paper with Dispenser and Color Chart – Full Range InstaChek (pH 0 to 13)